 Health Benefits of Lithium Orotate

-Lithium Orotate May Also Aid:
+Lithium Orotate May Also:

+Do not attempt to self-medicate a mental imbalance with lithium orotate.
+Speak with your health care provider.
+Pregnant and nursing women should not take any lithium supplement.
 Also, lithium should not be taken by those with renal or cardiovascular diseases, severe dehydration or exhaustion, sodium depletion, or in individuals using any form of diuretics or ACE inhibitors.